toniebox-reverse-engineering/cfw_proof_of_concept/README.md

 # Custom Firmware - Proof of Concept
 Contains Energia sketches to interact with the various components.
+Board used in Energia is "CC3200-LAUNCHXL (80Mhz)

 ## LEDs
 There is a RGB LED on the board